kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 I attend various talks at Princeton and sometimes scribe them.

+### Barbara Engelhardt on Bayesian Structured Sparsity Using Gaussian Fields <a href= "{{ site.baseurl }}/notes/engelhardt_pni.pdf" title="engelhardt-pni-notes">[pdf]</a>

+Professor Barbara Engelhardt gave a talk on her work on identifying associations between SNPs and phenotypes with sparse machine learning methods.
+She also spoke on how these methods can be translated to brain studies.

 ### Dimitris Bertsimas on Statistics and Machine Learning from a Modern Optimization Lens <a href= "{{ site.baseurl }}/notes/SML_modern_optimization.pdf" title="MIOnotes">[pdf]</a>

 Professor Dimitris Bertsimas from MIT gave a talk on using the mixed integer-programming (MIO) framework as a new lens through which to view machine learning, statistics, and optimization problems.